-Privacy and Cookies
+Privacy and cookies

 We will hold your personal information on our systems for as long as you use the service you have requested, and remove it in the event that the purpose has been met.
 Where personal information is held for people who are not yet registered but have taken part in other services (for example, competitions), that information will be held only as long as necessary to ensure that the service is run smoothly.
-We will ensure that all personal information supplied is held securely, in accordance with the Data Protection Act 1998.
+We will ensure that all personal information supplied is held securely in accordance with the Data Protection Act 1998.

-If you are notified on the School of Advanced Study, University of London website that your information may be used to allow the School of Advanced Study, University of London to contact you, this means that the School of Advanced Study, University of London may contact you for a number of purposes related to the service you have signed up for.
+If you are notified on the School's website that your information may be used to allow the School to contact you, this means that the School may contact you for a number of purposes related to the service you have signed up for.
 For example, we may wish to provide you with password reminders or notify you that the particular service has been suspended for maintenance.
-We will not contact you for promotional purposes, such as notifying you of improvements to the service or new services on the School of Advanced Study, University of London website unless you specifically agree to be contacted for such purposes at the time you submit your information on the website, or at a later time if you sign up specifically to receive such information.
+We will not contact you for promotional purposes, such as notifying you of improvements to the service or new services on the School's website unless you specifically agree to be contacted for such purposes at the time you submit your information on the website, or at a later time if you sign up specifically to receive such information.

-What are cookies
+What are cookies?

 You can control cookies through your browser settings.
 Find out more about cookies and how to manage them on the Directgov website.

-We use Google Analytics, a web analytics service provided by Google, Inc. Google Analytics, to collect information in an anonymous form on how visitors use our site.
+Google Analytics: we use Google Analytics, a web analytics service provided by Google, Inc., to collect information in an anonymous form on how visitors use our site.
 You can opt out from being tracked by Google Analytics by installing the Google Analytics Opt-out Browser Add-on.

 YouTube: we embed videos from YouTube using YouTube’s privacy-enhanced mode.
 This mode may set cookies on your computer once you click on the YouTube video player, but YouTube will not store personally identifiable cookie information for playbacks of embedded videos using the privacy-enhanced mode.
 To learn more, please visit YouTube’s embedding videos information page .